-It’s always nice to go the traditional route when it comes to covering up cannabis smell.
-Lighting some incense or heating up some essential oils in a warmer is a great way to quickly mask that strong cannabis scent.
+It’s always nice to go the traditional route when it comes to covering up marijuana’s smell.
+Lighting some incense or heating up some essential oils in a warmer is a great way to mask that strong cannabis scent quickly.

-But if you really need to knock out that herbal odor quick, go with something that not only neutralizes pot odors specifically but leaves a pleasant minty fragrance in its place.
-Not a masking agent, these are true neutralizers that work so well professionals and hotels use the product line to leave their rooms clean and fresh between guests.
+But if you really need to knock out that herbal odor quick, go with something that not only neutralizes pot odors specifically but leaves a pleasant minty fragrance in its place, like Veil OG.
+Not a masking agent, this is a true neutralizer that works on your house, car, and clothes.

 When you’re ready to drive again, consider taking a short joy ride with the windows rolled down, avoiding any neighbors you might worry about judging you.
 Or, fuck it, peel right by them.
 Let them judge.
 They’re not the ones dealing with this dilemma of how to hide the smell of weed.